Saturday, December 13, 2025

 “and sent messengers before his face: and they went, and entered into a village of the Samaritans, to make ready for him.
 And they did not receive him, because his face was as though he would go to Jerusalem.”
 (Luke 9:52-53 KJV).

 The context of these passages tells us that the Lord Jesus "resolutely set out for Jerusalem," signifying His commitment to fulfilling His mission, which included His eventual suffering and death in the hands of the religious priests in Jerusalem.
 This journey takes Him on short-cut way from Galilee through Samaria., Most religious Jews avoid this way, opting for a longer way.
-Historically, there was deep hostility and prejudice between the Jews and the Samaritans, partly due to the Samaritans having an alternate worship site on Mount Gerizim.
+Historically, there was this deep hostility and prejudice between the Jews and the Samaritans, partly due to the Samaritans having an alternate worship site on Mount Gerizim.
 As He sent His messengers ahead to prepare for Him, the Samaritan villagers learned that the Lord was heading to Jerusalem - a grievous insult in their culture.
 They refused Him hospitality.

 The story of Samaria started when it was established out of Israel's persistent idolatry and rebellion against God.
 So, God ordained the nation of Assyria to destroy and conquer them.
 Assyria did not keep the conquered people together as a way of preventing them from unifying and revolting.
 They scattered them throughout their empire, leaving only a few remnants in their homeland.
 Then people of other conquered nations were moved in (2 Kings 17).
 The "Samaritans" were descendants of the Jewish remnants who intermarried with Gentile immigrants.
 Their religion is a hodgepodge of Judaism and foreign pagan idolatry.